Bariatric surgery in children- is it right?

 - Cosmetic appearance suffering

-These same medical problems occur for children in addition to social alienation specially due to lack of participation in sports and other activities.
+These same medical problems occur for children — in addition to social alienation due, for example, to lack of participation in sports and other activities.

 Reasons not to have bariatric surgery

 There are a number of possible complications to consider for patients who want to have weight loss surgery: